Ohio general contractor license and insurance requirements

 Linkedin

 Not sure where to start?
-You're in the right place.
-In this article, you'll find out more about:
+You’re in the right place.
+In our license guide, you’ll find out more about:

 Ohio doesn't require any special licenses for minor repair work, such as painting or home improvement projects that cost less than $1,000.
 More extensive projects require a state or local license.